Amir-KBN/Adaptive-Peak-Shaver/README.md

 The required inputs of the system are the total expected renewable energy generation (Solar + Wind + Hydro, ....)
 (MW) and the overall electricity (MW) demand alongside the power capacity of the used battery (MWh).
 The algorithm does the rest.

+## Contributing and Support

+If you have any ideas, suggestions or encounter problems, feel invited to file issues or make pull requests on GitHub.
+I strongly welcome constructive ideas leading to improving the model or broadening implications.

+## Citing the Adaptive Peak Shaver

-If you want to cite the algorithm, please use the following paper:
+If you use this algorithm  for your research, please cite the following paper:

-Kaabinejadian A, Pozarlik A, Acar C. Deep learning-enhanced techno-economic optimization of hybrid wind-solar-hydrogen system for Dutch heating networks.
+* Kaabinejadian A, Pozarlik A, Acar C. Deep learning-enhanced techno-economic optimization of hybrid wind-solar-hydrogen system for Dutch heating networks.
 International Journal of Hydrogen Energy.
 2026 Feb 4;206:153445.